TAC

 A one-off lump sum payment is available if you have a permanent physical or psychological condition caused by your transport accident.

-Loss of income
+Loss of Income

-- People who were receiving TAC or workers compensation benefits before the accident;
+- People who were receiving TAC or workers compensation benefits before the accident

-Earners also include self-employed people, employees, casual workers and apprentices who have worked in the period leading up to the accident.
+Earners also include self-employed people, employees, casual workers and apprentices who worked in the period leading up to the accident.
 The TAC will look at your work history in the two years before the accident.

-- Seek advice from a lawyer experienced in TAC claims to ensure you receive all benefits you are entitled to.
+- Seek advice from a lawyer experienced in TAC claims to ensure you receive all benefits you are entitled to

 Common Law Compensation